 Pending migrations are visible per vault, dry-runs are built in, and failed runs roll staged note writes back instead of leaving half-migrated memories behind.

 Mark notes temporary for plans and WIP, permanent for decisions worth keeping.
-Decision and summary notes rank higher automatically as they accumulate references and relationships — no manual tagging required.
+Capture what future work will need — decisions, outcomes, corrections, and constraints — and leave routine chatter out.
 Pin any note as a session anchor to always bring it to the top.

 Opt-in temporal mode adds compact git-backed history to recall results.
 Each change is described in plain language — "Expanded the note with additional detail", "Connected this note to related work" — and the overall arc is summarised: "The core decision remained stable while rationale expanded."
 See how a decision formed without wading through raw diffs.